hepplerj/Dissertation/ch5.dissertation.Heppler.md

 > COALITION, the long-term goal of which would be to maintain our
 > communities and workplaces free from toxic contamination.^["High Tech
 > and Toxics: A Guide for Local Communities" photocopy excerpts, Folder
-> 2, Box 18, SVTC records, SJSU, 331; emphasis
+> 2, Box 18, Santa Clara County Center for Occupational Health (SCCOSH)
+> and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06,
+> San Jose State University Library Special Collections & Archives, 331; emphasis
 > original.
 Full publication in *High Tech and Toxics*, Golden Empire
-> Planning Center, 1985, in Folder 3, Box 18, SVTC records, SJSU.]
+> Planning Center, 1985, in Folder 3, Box 18, Santa Clara County Center
+> for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition
+> (SVTC) Records, MSS-2007-04-06, San Jose State University Library
+> Special Collections & Archives.]

 \noindent Formed with the financial and personnel support from the Santa Clara County Occupational Health and Safety (SCCOSH) organization,